On 18 March 2020, I tweeted this:

 It is also possible that some patients have consulted lawyers about the possibility of taking legal action but were advised that, with the NICE guidance recommending GET as an appropriate treatment for “CFS/ME”, any medical negligence claim was unlikely to succeed.
 The patient community has lobbied NICE to remove that recommendation as a matter of urgency but it has failed to do so.

 However, since the submission of that patient survey, the position has changed.
 If, for example, an NHS trust was sued by a patient (or group of patients under a Group Litigation Order/GLO) and the trust attempted to use the NICE guidance as part of its defence, it would now have less chance of success than previously – although that’s not to say that the claim would succeed automatically.
 But the goalposts have shifted – a little.

-[Edited for clarity: unlike the US, the UK does not have class actions (although that is starting to change, particularly in data protection litigation).
+[Edited for clarity: unlike the US, the UK does not yet have class actions (although that is starting to change, particularly in data protection litigation).
 The GLO process (see above) is used here instead.
 Representative or “mass” actions are another option.]

 The challenges in making a claim